MCP Security, Data Flow, and Permissions

 Glean OAuth Authorization Server (Recommended)

 OAuth 2.0 with Dynamic Client Registration (DCR) where supported by the host.
-More details here.
+See Glean OAuth Authorization Server and Dynamic Client Registration for more information.

-MCP hosts initiate a standard OAuth authorization grant flow; users sign in to Glean normally with your existing SSO/IdP.
-Glean then issues short-lived OAuth tokens scoped to Glean APIs (SEARCH, CHAT, DOCUMENTS, TOOLS, etc.).
+MCP hosts initiate a standard OAuth authorization grant flow: Users sign in to Glean normally with your existing SSO/IdP, and Glean then issues short-lived OAuth tokens scoped to Glean APIs (SEARCH, CHAT, DOCUMENTS, TOOLS, etc.).

 IdP-based OAuth